-It is amazing to consider that, despite the fact that every human being will face death, so very few take the time to contemplate it, much less prepare for it.
-In covering the comparisons in Ecclesiastes 7:1-4, John Ritenbaugh surveys the Bible's attitude toward death, particularly its insistence that we should allow the reality of death to change our approach to life.
+Ecclesiastes 7:1-4 highlight the Bible's attitude toward death, particularly its insistence that we allow the reality of death to change our approach to life.

 For the past sixty years, America has been dominated by one particular generation of its citizens, the many millions born just after World War II, also known as the "Baby Boomers. ...

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.

 A biblical study on the basic aspects of one of the fruit of God's Spirit, joy.